kyanostat/sparsepoisson/README.md

 The codes have been developed by Ryoya Kaneko, Keisuke Yano, Fumiyasu Komaki.
 If you have any questions, please contact Keisuke Yano.

-Class PredDens_IM in PredDens.py offers three methods:
+Class ProposedPredictiveDensity in PredDens.py offers three methods:
 * sample_gen returns a sample from the predictive density
 * log_likelihood returns predictive log likelihood
 * JointCI_count returns 1 if future observation is contained in the joint coverage set, 0 if not.